 While we were in South Africa, our tour through Drifters included a two-day canoe trip on the Orange River.

 We used a company called Felix Unite River Adventures, which included staying at their campground overnight in preparation.

 Any tour less than 25 people, we find, is best, if you want to get to know people on a more personal level.
 We had to clean together, in some cases bunk up together, cook together, and the best part, we got to eat and drink together:

 Our canoe trip included a one-night stay on the banks of the river.
 The big white buckets in the photo below?
 That’s where we stored our overnight bags, gear and personal snacks for the trip.
 The buckets protected everything from getting wet.

-I’m not a big fan of water, but the canoe trip wasn’t exactly optional on this tour, since we were canoeing for two full days before returning to our base camp.
-Luckily, when we went in September, it was a bit dry, so the water table was low.
+I’m actually not a big fan of being on the water.
+But the canoe trip wasn’t exactly optional on this tour, since we were canoeing for two full days before returning to our base camp.
+Luckily, we went in September, which is the dry season, so the water table was low.
 This eased my anxiety a lot.

-Actually, in several spots, the water was too low, to the point that our canoe dragged on the rocks on the river bed and forced us to a complete stop.
-Mark had to get out more than once, in ankle-deep water to give our canoe a push.
+In several spots, the water table was actually too low.
+More than once, our canoe dragged on the rocks on the river bed and forced us to a complete stop.
+Mark had to get out a few times, in ankle-deep water, to give our canoe a push.
 This made for a very leisurely ride though, and we got to see some beautiful scenery.
 See the wavy lines in the hill just below the bird?
-That’s referred to as God’s Thumbprint.
+That’s nicknamed “God’s Thumbprint”.

-On the first day there were a few very minor rapids, but with the water being so low it didn’t amount to a lot of speed or excitement.
-The second day though, there was one particularly nasty spot with a large boulder protruding from the water, at the precise location of a sudden dip in the river.
+The second day was a much different experience, however.
+There was one particularly nasty spot with a large boulder protruding from the water, at the precise location of a sudden dip in the river.

 We rowed to the banks to await the rest of the group in case anyone needed help.
 About half of our 8-person travel group weren’t as lucky as we were.
 Many canoes overturned over the drop.
 Hats, sandals, and sunscreen were lost in the rapids.
 But no one was seriously hurt, just a few minor bruises here and there.